modx-pro/Docs/en/01_Components/15_msProductRemains/05_Usage_samples.md

-The component has many applications.
+The extra has many applications.
 Some of them will be added to this list.

 ### Displaying products with remains only
 If it is necessary to display on the page only the products with remains in at least one combination of properties, call the msProducts snippet as follows: